TickTeam/guide-tt/android_app/how_many_default_lists_are_there_in_ticktick.md

 ### How to show or hide Smart Lists in TickTick?
-There are 9 predefined lists in TickTick: Inbox, All, Today, Next 7 Days, Assigned to me，Calendar, Completed, Tags, and Trash”.
-Some of them are hidden by default, but you can make them visible by managing Smart List.
+Ticktick comes with nine predefined lists: Inbox, All, Today, Next 7 Days, Assigned to me, Calendar, Completed, Tags, and Trash.
+Some are hidden by default but you can make them visible.
+Here's how:
 <br />

-**-Take “Completed” list as an example:**
+**For example, the “Completed” list:**

-1.Open TickTick on your android device.
+1. Open TickTick on your Android device, then either swipe to the right or tap the hamburger button in the upper-left corner.

-2.Slide the screen to the right.
+2. Tap "Manage List" at the bottom of the list menu.

-3.Tap “Smart List” at the top of all the lists.
+3. Tap “Smart List” in the upper-right corner.

-4.Enable “Completed” (choose "show") in "Manage Smart List" page.
+4. Tap “Completed”, then tap "Show".

-Except “Inbox”(always show), the other smart lists can be chosen to show or hide from task list.
+You can show or hide any list using this procedure, except for the Inbox List.
+The Inbox List cannot be hidden.

 ![](smartlist1.png)